rsz_ip_forwarding_example111

 The ARP tables optimize communications between directly connected devices.
 Upon receiving an ARP response, devices keep the IP-to-MAC address mapping for some time, usually up to 4 hours.
 This means a router does not need to send an ARP request for any IP address previously learned.
 ARP tables may also be updated by what is known as a gratuitous ARP.
 A gratuitous ARP is an ARP request that a host sends to itself to update its neighbors’ ARP tables.

-An example of this would be when a VM is moved from one ESX host to another, and for the other devices to know that it has moved, it sends a gratuitous ARP.
+An example is when a VM is moved from one ESX host to another.
+For the other devices to know it has moved, it sends a gratuitous ARP.
 This process updates the router’s ARP table.
-Due to ARP’s simplistic approach to the operation, Layer 2 attacks can exploit its vulnerability.
+Due to ARP’s simplistic approach to operation, Layer 2 attacks can exploit its vulnerability.

 ARP Security Concerns

-One of the leading security drawbacks of ARP is that it does not provide any control that proves that a particular MAC address corresponds to a given IP address.
+One of ARP’s leading security drawbacks is that it does not provide any control that proves that a particular MAC address corresponds to a given IP address.
 An attacker can exploit this by sending a forged ARP reply with its MAC address and the IP address of a default gateway.

 When victims update their ARP table with this new entry, they send packets to the attacker’s host instead of the intended gateway.
 The attacker can then monitor all traffic destined for the default gateway.
 This is known as ARP spoofing.